 \subsection{Type formation}

-In this section we introduce the rules for type formation, which ensure types are closed (no free references) and contractive.
+Here we introduce the rules for type formation, which ensure types are closed (no free references) and contractive.
 For convenience, type formation also ensures that types under a $\mu$ binder are not equivalent to $\tSkip$ and that all type references introduced by such binders are pairwise distinct.

-The rules for the contractivity judgement $\contr{T}{x}$ (``$T$ is contractive on reference $x$'') can be found in \cref{fig:isterminated} and depend, in turn, on judgement $\terminated{T}$ (``$T$ is terminated''; rules also in \cref{fig:isterminated}) to characterize types that exhibit no communication action.
+The type formation judgement $\wellFormed{\Delta}{T}$ (``$T$ is well-formed under context $\Delta$'') is defined by the rules in \cref{fig:isterminated} (we understand the notation $\Delta,x$ as requiring $x \notin \Delta$).
+These rules depend on the contractivity judgement $\contr{T}{x}$ (``$T$ is contractive on reference $x$''), defined by the rules also in \cref{fig:isterminated}.
+The rules for contractivity depend, in turn, on judgment $\terminated{T}$ (``$T$ is terminated'') to characterize types that exhibit no communication action.
+The rules for this judgment can also be found in \cref{fig:isterminated}.

-The type formation judgement $\wellFormed{}{T}$ is defined by the smallest congruence relation on types that includes the rules in \cref{fig:isterminated} (congruence rules omitted).
-We understand the notation $\Delta,x$ as requiring $x \notin \Delta$.